 Near car park, grid ref: SP851062

-Starting from the NT information board (which includes a map of the route and is located on the left hand side of the car park), walk through the picnic area, through a gate and following a sign to the monument, turn right onto a wide gravel path, keeping the picnic area fence on your right.
-Look out for the orange way-markers along the route.
+Starting from the National Trust information board (which includes a map of the route and is located on the left-hand side of the car park), walk through the picnic area, and through a gate.
+Following a sign to the monument, turn right onto a wide gravel path, keeping the picnic area fence on your right.
+Look out for the orange waymarkers along the route.

 Follow the gravel track around to the left.
-Soon, panoramic views over the Aylesbury Vale open up on your right.
-Continue along the track until you reach the monument.
+Soon, panoramic views over Aylesbury Vale open up on your right.
+Continue along the track until you reach the monument

-You will reach a slight rise in the path which gives you a moment to view Chequers, the Prime Minister's country retreat.
-It is the large house party hidden in the trees at a 1 o'clock direction to your path ahead.
-In the distance, just above Chequers, you can see Pulpit Hill which is another National Trust property.
-Carry on along the path following the orange arrows
+You’ll reach a slight rise in the path which gives you a moment to view Chequers, the Prime Minister's country retreat.
+It is the large house partly hidden in the trees at a one o'clock direction to your path ahead.
+In the distance, just above Chequers, you can see Pulpit Hill, another place in our care..
+Carry on along the path following the orange waymarkers.

-You will see along your right hand side an excellent example of rare chalk grassland with its numerous mound-shaped anthills.
+You’ll see along your right-hand side an excellent example of rare chalk grassland with its numerous mound-shaped anthills.
 Continue along the path until you reach a fence and woodlands ahead of you.

 Once you reach the fence line at the end of the path, turn left up a slight incline.
 Ignore the kissing gate on your right; this is where you leave the Ridgeway path behind.
 Keep going straight on weaving through trees and bushes roughly parallel to the fence on your right and ignoring any paths to the left.
-The orange way-marker disc on your right hand side will keep you on track.
+The orange waymarker on your right-hand side will keep you on track.

 Near car park, grid ref: SP851062